-You can pack away the heavy blankets but keep a lighter-weight throw to hand for fresh morning and chilly evenings.
+You can pack away the heavy blankets but keep a lighter-weight throw to hand for fresh mornings and chilly evenings.
 It will add an instant color shot to your room scheme, too.

-‘A beautiful textured throw is the perfect accent to drape over your favorite couch or at the foot of your bed, or to fill out any nook or corner,’ says Alice Kim, Co-Founder of NYC-based Comma Home.
+‘A beautifully textured throw is a perfect accent to drape over your favorite couch or at the foot of your bed, or to fill out any nook or corner,’ says Alice Kim, Co-Founder of NYC-based Comma Home.
 ‘A lightweight throw is a great transitional accessory to bring your home's aesthetic from cozy to fresh and modern.’

 Spring decor ideas aren't just about adding to your existing scheme – it's also about decluttering.
 If you’re set on a spring clean, use the opportunity to clear your space visually.